-- Newsletter - Our newsletter will be published monthly and will include the lunch menu for the month, activity calendar and other key items.
+- Newsletter - Our newsletter will be published quarterly and includes the upcoming activity calendar and other key items.

 - Web Site - Our website is filled with important information with regards to Algonquins events, calendar, policies, staff contact information and many other topics.
 It is updated frequently and we hope that all parents check it frequently.
 SPOTLIGHTS are items we don't want parents to have to search for - they scroll but if you wish to see them all at once, click on 'View All' at the bottom of the column.
 To access the HOME PAGE at any time, click on the Eagle Head on the top left of the page next to the school name.

-- Parent Portal - Parents need to establish an account to access student grades, attendance and contact information.
-Progress reports are no longer sent home - you are able to access live information at any time via the Portal!
+- Parent Portal - Parents need to establish their own account to access student grades, attendance and contact information.
+Students do not receive Progress reports - you are able to access live information at any time via the Portal!
 Click here for assistance.
 Click here to access the login page.